redhat-iot/jboss-sap-integration/iot-demo/README.md

   - dbisql -c "uid=dba;pwd=sqlsql" "SET OPTION PUBLIC.global_database_id = XX"

   - Initially, the remote database does not have any data in it.
 To get the initial data you must peform a sync.
 Run:

   - ./sync.sh

 - From now on, run the sync script any time you want to upload new data

-- Build and install the BRMS rules engine.
+- From the redhatsapiot directory, run java -jar target/redhatsapdemo-0.0.1-SNAPSHOT-uberjar.jar

 - Install and run the HTML5 web UI to view customer activity in the store.
-  - In the gui/customer-tracker project, run "mvn clean install" from the command line to build the war.
+  - In the gui/customer-tracker project, run "mvn clean install jetty:run" from the command line to build the war.
-  - Deploy to a local JBoss EAP server.
   - Run "node subscribe.js" from jboss-sap-integration/iot-demo/gui/customer-tracker/src/main/webapp/js.
   - The web application will be available at http://localhost:8080/customer-tracker/
   - Customers will display and move around the store using the coordinates provided by messages from A-MQ.
 BRMS will detect customers that may need assistance due to focused attention to a single department or excessive browsing and send messages to alert salespersons.